LeeCampbell/IntroToRx/content/06_Transformation.md

 Materializing a sequence can be very handy for performing analysis or logging of a sequence.
 You can unwrap a materialized sequence by applying the `Dematerialize` extension method.
 The `Dematerialize` will only work on `IObservable<Notification<TSource>>`.

+This completes our tour of the transformation operators.
+Their common characteristic is that they produce an output (or, in the case of `SelectMany`, a set of outputs) for each input item.
+Next we will look at the operators that can combine information from multiple items in their source.